ArturoKuang/FoodTrck/README.md

 ## About
 An app that gets a list of foodtrucks from <a href="https://streetfoodapp.com/api"> StreetFoodApp.com API </a>, and displays them conveniently.
-Conversely, the user can choose to see markers of nearby foodtrucks.
+The user can also choose to see markers of nearby foodtrucks.

 <p align="center">
 <img src="./docs/screens.png" width="44%"/>